 - Enjoy odor free and clean rugs and carpets!

 Options for Personalizing Your Carpet Deodorizer

-If you tire of lavender and want to change things up a bit, try blending it with tea tree, lemon, orange, or peppermint, which are described in more detail in my article, "Top 5 Essential Oils to Use for Green Cleaning."
+If you tire of lavender and want to change things up a bit, try blending it with tea tree, lemon, orange, or peppermint.
 Some other great oils to try include citrus-scented oils, such as bergamot and grapefruit, woodsy-scented oils, such as cypress, and herbal oils like Roman chamomile and rosemary.
 In most cases, you'll probably use at least 50% lavender for the scent, since many of the other essential oils can be very strong and may overpower the lavender.
-So, start out by adding just a few drops and modify as needed until you've got something you like!
+So, start out by adding just a few drops and modify as needed until you've got something you like.

 How Does This All-Natural Deodorizer Work?

 The baking soda absorbs odors, moisture, and oils and also helps loosen dirt.
 The lavender oil, which has antiseptic, antifungal, antibacterial, and antiviral properties, takes care of any germs that may be lurking in your carpet.